battleaxedotco/tool-docs/docs/timelord/workflow.md

 ### Relative export

 This is enabled by default.
 When **Render to project file path** is enabled, all exported files will be saved relative to the Ae project file.
-The relative path is set by the **Render path from project file** folder picker directly below.
+The relative path is set by the **Render path from the project file** folder picker directly below.

 When this checkbox is disabled, you will be asked each time where to save.
-This will also happen if Ae is closed or the Ae project file has not been saved
+This will also happen if Ae is closed or the Ae project file has not been saved.

 ### What about still Ps layers?